 Stir in the seasonings (chili powder, oregano, basil, ginger, cinnamon and sea salt), carrots and bell pepper and continue cooking 1 to 3 minutes, until spices are fragrant.

-Add the pumpkin puree and chicken broth, cover and bring to a full boil.
+Add the pureed pumpkin and chicken broth, cover and bring to a full boil.
 Reduce heat to a simmer and cook 15 minutes.
 Remove cover, add the chopped heirloom (or vine-ripened) tomato and continue cooking at a gentle boil, stirring occasionally, until chili reaches desired thickness, about 20 to 30 minutes.
+If you have more time and would like to cook the chili longer to allow more flavors to develop, simmer it over low heat for an hour!

 Instant Pot Instructions:

-Once hot, add the chopped chicken and brown 3 to 5 minutes, until much liquid is seeping out.
+- Plug in your Instant Pot and turn it on to Sautรฉ mode and add the avocado oil.
+Once hot, add the chopped chicken and brown 3 to 5 minutes, until much liquid is seeping out. (note: if you’re adding onion and garlic, do so now with the chicken!)

-Stir in the seasonings (chili powder, oregano, basil, ginger, cinnamon and sea salt), carrots and bell pepper and continue sauteeing 1 to 3 minutes, until spices are fragrant.
+- Stir in the seasonings (chili powder, oregano, basil, ginger, cinnamon and sea salt), carrots and bell pepper and continue sautรฉing 1 to 3 minutes, until spices are fragrant.

-Stir in the pumpkin puree, chicken broth, and heirloom tomato.
+- Add in the pumpkin puree, chicken broth, and heirloom tomato.
 Secure the lid on the Instant Pot and press Pressure Cook.
 Adjust the time to 10 minutes and make sure the pressure release valve is on Sealing.
-Once the cook cycle is complete, allow the Instant Pot to go into its Keep Warm mode for 5 minutes.
+Once the cook cycle is complete, allow the Instant Pot to go into its Keep Warm mode for 5 minutes.ย

-Manually release the remaining pressure.
-Serve immediately with choice of toppings, or for a thicker chili, put the Instant Pot back onto Saute mode and boil the chili until it reaches desired thickness, about 10 to 15 minutes.
+- Manually release the remaining pressure.
+Serve immediately with choice of toppings, or for a thicker chili, put the Instant Pot back onto Sautรฉ mode and boil the chili until it reaches desired thickness, about 10 to 15 minutes.

 Enjoy this bowl of comforting pumpkin bliss!